 Readings are assigned for each class meeting, and are to be read prior to the class with which they are associated.
-Each day's readings consist of articles from the Fazio & Petty reader and/or reprints posted on Carmen.
+Each day's readings consist of articles from the Fazio & Petty reader (referred to as F&P in the Tentative Schedule) and/or sections of the Cooper et al. text (referred to as CBK).